ZhaoJiaxin107/UStudy/README.md

 #### All pages
 * Top navigation section: The drop-down list appears when the mouse move into the excellent course and disappears when mouse leave.

 * Search section: When the mouse moves into the magnifying glass, the search box appears, and the search box disappears when user click the blank of the page.

-* If the user does not login, display login and registration, otherwise display personal center and logout.(localStorage)

 #### Index Page
 * Rotation Chart: Click the left arrow |right arrow |small box below to switch to the corresponding images